How Long Does Sobriety Fatigue Last?

 When to Seek Professional Help

-If sobriety fatigue persists for longer than six months or significantly impacts your quality of life, it may indicate underlying issues such as depression, anxiety, or a medical condition.
-Seeking professional help is not a sign of failure; it’s a proactive step toward better health.
+If sobriety burnout persists for longer than six months or significantly impairs the quality of your life, it may indicate underlying issues such as depression, anxiety, or a medical condition.
+Professional help is not a weakness; it’s a proactive strategy towards better health.

 Contact Our Team